johnhenry/ai.matey/docs/unified.md

+Below is a revised version of the README with the four main API sections normalized.
+All original information has been retained.
+Additional details have been added to match the thoroughness and structure of the Language Model API section.
+Headings, type definitions, session management, and other details are aligned across all four APIs.
+No information has been removed; missing or inferred details have been filled in for consistency.

+---

 # window.ai API Documentation

-This document provides comprehensive documentation for the window.ai APIs, which include the Language Model API and Writing Assistance APIs.
-Each API is designed to provide specific functionality while maintaining consistent patterns and capabilities across the platform.
+This document provides comprehensive documentation for the window.ai APIs, which include the Language Model API, Summarizer API, Writer API, and Rewriter API.
+Each API is designed to provide specific functionality while maintaining consistent patterns, capabilities, and development practices across the platform.

 ## Table of Contents